kjchalup/independence_test/README.rst

 [link to arXiv].
 Basic usage is simple:

 .. code:: python

+    from independence_nn import indep_nn
+    n_samples = 300
     z = np.random.dirichlet(alpha=np.ones(2), size=n_samples)
     x = np.vstack([np.random.multinomial(20, p) for p in z])[:, :-1]
     y = np.vstack([np.random.multinomial(20, p) for p in z])[:, :-1]
     z = z[:, :-1]
     pval = indep_nn(x, y, z, max_time=30, discrete=(True, False))

-Here, we created discrete variables *x* and *y*, dependent through a "common cause" *z*.
+Here, we created discrete variables *x* and *y*, d-separated by a "common cause" *z*.
 The null hypothesis is that *x* is independent of *y* given *z*.
 Since in this case the variables are independent given *z*, pval should be small.
+Specifying which variables are discrete is optional.

 There are many more examples in `example_[abc].py` scripts.